 User Reviews for Sitavig to treat Cold Sores

 Sitavig has an average rating of 8.5 out of 10 from a total of 10 ratings for the treatment of Cold Sores.
-80% of users who reviewed this medication reported a positive effect, while 0% reported a negative effect.
+80% of reviewers reported a positive experience, while 0% reported a negative experience.